grayson-arendt/Best-Calendar/README.md

 Built with VSCode
 - User can add events and reminders to calendar

-Programmed primarily in Python, using Tkinter
+Programmed primarily in Python, using Tkinter.
+Used GitHub Copilot for debugging.

 ## Hackathon Details
 **Hackathon Name**: COD HACKATHON 2025